typesanitizer/not-a-blog/opinionated-haskell-guide-2019.md

 Consult the [Aelve guide](https://guide.aelve.com/haskell) and [State of the Haskell ecosystem](https://github.com/Gabriel439/post-rfc/blob/master/sotu.md) for recommendations.

+You can also use [packdeps](https://packdeps.haskellers.com/reverse) to see which libraries are dependencies of several other libraries, to estimate popularity (h/t /u/Pcarbonn for the [suggestion](https://www.reddit.com/r/haskell/comments/c1srzr/an_opinionated_beginners_guide_to_haskell_in_mid/erjarrj)).

 Pick a library that is **well documented**.
 Your future self will thank you.